aromal17/impressJokeBot/README.md

 the bot can be found in telegram with username as :**@ImpressJokeBot**
 > Please note that the application fetches user's username to make database updation
 ### Added features :
-- 3 jokes category (currently with sample jokes for each category).
+- 3 joke categories (currently with sample jokes for each category).
 - implemented Jokes category as separate button.
 - Number of calls to each of the button is recorded in database.
 - Number of button click by each user is also recorded.